huangyuan666/scan/README.md

 What you need to do is just download it and use it because have packaged all third-part modules

-What you need to do is just type python scan.py and then you can get the result as follows
+What you need to do is just type python scan.py -help and then you can get the result as follows

        Usage:
        -host To scan the open ports of the Host
        -sh  Specific Host Detective                                        Example: -sh 127.0.0.1 -ah  All alive Hosts Find all alive alive hosts                     Example: -ah 192.168.1.1-255